This post is about the teardowns of residences

 front of the lot.
 In rare cases, a coach house is the only building on the lot

-as a house up front was never built.'
-As of 2018 modern couch houses are illegal to construct in Chicago while renting old ones is difficult to do.
+As of 2018 modern coach houses are illegal to construct in Chicago while renting old ones is difficult to do.

 ‘The extraordinary growth of Chicago's built environment has proceeded at an uneven pace.
-Among the city's building boom periods, during which structures were erected at a rapid pace and construction workers were in high demand, have been the mid-1850’s, 1864–1873, the 1880’s, the
+Among the city's building boom periods, during which structures were erected at a rapid pace and construction workers were in high demand, have been the mid-1850’s, 1864–1873, the 1880’s, the 1901–1916 period, the 1920’s, the 1950’s, the 1980’s, and the late 1990’s.
+The overall rate of expansion was greatest between the 1830’s and the 1920’s, when Chicago grew from a tiny settlement into one of the world's largest cities.’ – Encyclopedia of Chicago

 image - Curbed Chicago

 According to a Curb Chicago article, ‘Chicago is famous for its architecture, but there's more to the city than its sky-high towers.
 Throughout the city's neighborhoods, a wide variety of residential architecture can be found.
 Some neighborhoods are transforming at a fast pace with developers building new homes as fast as they can tear others down.
-However, there are a handful of architectural styles for residences that are commonly found throughout Chicago – 10 different styles in all.’
+However, there are a handful of architectural styles for residences that are commonly found throughout Chicago

 image - Crain's Chicago Business

-According the Crain’s Chicago Business article published in January 2016, ‘nearly 300 older residential buildings [some considered ancient housing stock that may have been divided into multi-family arrangements in years past] in the neighborhood have been torn down and replaced with new homes, according to data compiled by Chicago Cityscape, which tracks building-industry permits in the city.
-Lake View is the epicenter of tear-downs in the city, with more than twice the number in the second-ranked neighborhood, North Center.
-In all five of those neighborhoods, "the demand for new-construction homes is high enough that it makes financial sense to tear down what is a perfectly functioning building and put up a brand-new replacement," said Mario Greco from Berkshire Hathaway Home Services Koenig Rubloff Realty Group, with several North Side teardowns among his listings.
-"The buyers get the all-new house they want in the neighborhood they want most."
-In 2015, all of the estimated 354 residential tear-downs in the city—demolitions followed by new construction—were on the North Side, according to Chicago Cityscapes research.
+According the Crain’s Chicago Business article published in January 2016, ‘nearly 300 older residential buildings [some considered ancient housing stock that may have been divided into multi-family arrangements in years past] in the neighborhood have been torn down and replaced with new homes, according to data compiled by Chicago Cityscape, which tracks building-industry permits in the City of Chicago.
+The Community of Lake View as of late has become the epicenter of tear-downs in the city, with more than twice the number in the second-ranked community, North Center.
+"The demand for new-construction homes is high enough that it makes financial sense to tear down what is a perfectly functioning building and put up a brand-new replacement," said Mario Greco from Berkshire Hathaway Home Services Koenig Rubloff Realty Group, with several North Side teardowns among his listings.
+"The buyers get the all-new house they want in the neighborhood."
+In 2015, all of the estimated 354 residential tear-downs in the city—demolitions followed by new construction—were in the North Side, according to Chicago Cityscapes research.
 Lake View has long been a popular place to live.
 But in the recent years of recovery [2008 housing meltdown], it has increasingly been a location where "people come looking for a bigger and newer home than the ones you used to see there," said Azeem Kahn, the president of AK Custom Homes.
-His firm bought the old 1½-story cottage on Greenview in July for $850,000.
-The three-story limestone-faced house AK Custom Homes is building on the site is priced at $2.45 million.’

-My favorite is the brick two flat Greystone, an unforgettable Chicagoan style of dwelling.
+My personal favorite is the brick two flat Greystone, an unforgettable Chicagoan style of structure.
 According to an article from Chicago Home by Harry Maisel, ‘Two flats served as the first residences for urban and rural families throughout northern Illinois.
 This early and dominant housing type evolved at the turn of the 19th century was from a traditional hall & parlor home.
 This was a simple rectangular, two-room structure with gables that faced the sides.
 Another name for these common houses were called two-flats.
 Extended families used to occupy these residences.
 There may have been up to eight to ten or more people living on the first floor & another family occupying the upstairs apartment.
 Over the years, these two flats were converted to single family homes to rental apartment buildings & still exist today in some of the most desirable Chicago neighborhoods.
 Many 2-4 flats are still prevalent in Chicago’s Lakeview, Wrigleyville, Lincoln Park, Ravenswood, Andersonville, and Lincoln Square.'

 images below - Cape Cod Illustrations

-What are the laws around the demolition of residential
+"What are the laws around the demolition of residential

 buildings in Chicago, and what implications does this have for health and the